chiminey/chiminey/docs/sc_create.rst

 Attaching resources and non-functional properties
 """""""""""""""""""""""""""""""""""""""""""""""""""
 Resources and non-functional properties are attached to a smart connector by overriding ``get_ui_schema_namespace`` method of ``chiminey.initialisation.coreinitial.CoreInitial`` class.
 New domain-specific variables can be introduced via ``get_domain_specific_schemas`` method.
-The list of available resources and non-functional properties is given by ``INPUT_FIELDS`` parameter in ``chiminey/settings_changeme.py``

 In this example, we will need to attached a unix compute resource for the computation, and a storage resource for the output location.
 However, we will not add a non-functional property.

 Under chiminey/, we create a python package `randnum`, and add ``initialise.py`` with the following content::

     from chiminey.initialisation import CoreInitial from django.conf import settings